Skip to main content

 A St. Jude cancer patient with both sickle cell disease and cancer undergoes a bone marrow transplant to target her cancer.

 However, the procedure also cures her sickle cell disease, and she becomes the first person in the world cured of sickle cell disease through a bone marrow transplant.
-That discovery occurs because St. Jude is committed to studying multiple pediatric diseases.
+That kind of discovery occurs because St. Jude is committed to studying multiple pediatric diseases.

 Read Kimberlin's Story